-Additional Comments Positions within the New York City metropolitan area, as well as Suffolk, Nassau, Rockland, and Westchester Counties, are also eligible to receive an addition $3,026 annual downstate adjustment.
+Additional Comments Positions located within the New York City metropolitan area, as well as Suffolk, Nassau, Rockland, and Westchester Counties, are also eligible to receive an additional $3,026 annual downstate adjustment.

 Some positions may require additional credentials or a background check to verify your identity.

 Notes on ApplyingKhalan Cassala